lixiny/CPF/README.md

 ## 6. Launch visualization

-We create a `FHBExample` dataset in `hocontact/hodatasets/fhb_example.py` that only conntains 10 samples to demonstrate our pipline.
+We create a `FHBExample` dataset in `hocontact/hodatasets/fhb_example.py` that only contains 10 samples to demonstrate our pipeline.
 Notice: this demo requires active screen for visualizing.
 ```shell
 $ python training/run_demo.py \